monrodriguez/TopicModelling/README.md

 And suggests some analysis:
 1) importing the texts of all news belonging to one topic (for finer analysis)
-2) creating a new dataframe from the news filtered as belonging to a topic It generates then a chart (bar-stacked) by number of news by country- by topic (7LDAvidTopicscountpercountry.png)
+2) creating a new dataframe from the news filtered as belonging to a topic
+3) It generates then some visualisations of the data
+  a) a chart (bar-stacked) by number of news by country- by topic (7LDAvidTopicscountpercountry.png)
+  b) an interactive 4D projection in html format that identifies: date, topic, country, and amount of news.
+  c) a stack-bar chart per day to visualise the evolution of the topics along the days.

+** There is a lot of work in progress, here.
+So expect modifications -and improvements!